Studying to Teach French/in French in B.C.

 Complete a teacher education program at a B.C. university

 Although the University of Victoria only offers teacher education programs in English, this university offers a Professional Specialization Certificate in Teaching French Immersion to individuals who are already certified teachers.
-Bursaries are available from the Ministry of Education for B.C. teachers who complete this certificate program.
+Bursaries are available directly from UVic for B.C. teachers who complete this certificate program.

 Apply to the Teacher Regulation Branch for a Ministry of Education teaching certificate